camunda/camunda-docs/docs/reference/announcements.md

 description: "Important announcements including deprecation & removal notices"
 ---

-Updates on versioning changes, end of maintenance updates, security, and other important announcements for upcoming and previous Camunda 8 releases.
+Stay up to date with key updates and important announcements for upcoming and previous Camunda 8 releases.

 ## Camunda 8.7